nightsky737/cooltexto/README.md

 <img width="1899" height="1041" alt="Screenshot 2025-07-22 134232" src="https://github.com/user-attachments/assets/0a2e4f64-5eff-493a-9982-71bfed134056" />
 <img width="1567" height="909" alt="Screenshot 2025-07-22 134300" src="https://github.com/user-attachments/assets/0356277f-6bc2-4a3d-aaab-d625bb0f62b2" />

-These are not all the features, just the most important ones.
+These screenshots are not all the features, just the most important ones.

 # Notes:
 - Words that are definitely english words might be "not found", as I don't have the vectors of those.
 This should only occur rarely.